TheOneAnimeLegend/CS20/README.md

   - Intermediate Boilerplate: folders and files, <a href="">Click Here</a>
   - Internet Architecture, <a href="">Click Here</a>
   - JavaScript Lessons, <a href="">Click Here</a>
-    - Swapping Variables: making memories with primitive variables, objects (dot and ???), and arrays -
+  - JavaScript and HTML Interactions
+  -

 **Table of Content**
 UNDER CONSTRUCTION